viiiviii538/nwcd_c/README.md

 ### Platform considerations

 The scan requires network access.
 Some operating systems may block scanning without administrative rights or a wired connection.
 If scanning fails, try running with elevated permissions or on a direct network link.

+Scanning uses `dart:io` sockets, so the feature is unavailable when building for Flutter web.